 Second, the recent $89 million deal, ostensibly a way to end the kneel-down and raised-fist protests, thus far has been ignored.
 The Players Coalition has no binding power over the on-the-field conduct of individual players.
 Accordingly, certain players continued their confrontational tactics this past Sunday during the playing of the national anthem.
 Los Angeles Chargers left tackle Russell Okung raised his fist; Oakland Raiders running back Marshawn Lynch remained seated; Los Angeles Rams outside linebacker Robert Quinn raised his fist; and various other players linked arms in solidarity.
 Moreover, one or more players with the Miami Dolphins, the New Orleans Saints and San Francisco 49ers took a knee after a few of them had publicly raised disagreement with the deal.
 In other words, in classic shakedown form, capitulation has not bought good will from the accusers, but merely has whetted the accusers’ appetite to extract more concessions.
 The NFL is about to spend close to $90 million over the next seven years in return for an empty promise by players to be nicer during the playing of the “Star-Spangled Banner.”
 DeMaurice Smith, executive director of the NFL Players Association, for months has been determined to ignore any request by the commissioner’s office or the owners to stop the public protests.
 In a statement this past September, he declared: “We will never back down.
 We no longer can afford to stick to sports.”
 He’s not about to change his mind on account of an unenforceable agreement.

-Third, the “racism” (also known as “supremacy”) that so exercises the protestors’ indignation is a straw man.
+Third, the wanton “police killings” that so exercise the protestors’ indignation is a manufactured reality.
 As National Legal and Policy Center repeatedly and exhaustively has argued these past several years, the oft-cited cases of blacks dying at the hands of whites, especially those in law enforcement, in no way can be called murder.
 Indeed, in several cases, a white cop shot a black attacker to save his own life.
-Trayvon Martin, Michael Brown, Alton Sterling, Jamar Clark, Walter Scott – none of these and other black fatalities were wanton “police killings” or any other kind of “killings.”
+Trayvon Martin, Michael Brown, Alton Sterling, Jamar Clark, Walter Scott – none of these and other black fatalities were deliberate “killings” in the sense that cops committed homicide.
 The reigning saint of misguided moral indignation, Colin Kaepernick, however, oblivious to cause and effect, back in 2016 rationalized his refusal to stand at attention during the national anthem this way: “I am not going to stand up to show pride in a flag for a country that oppresses black people and people of color.
 There are bodies in the street and people getting paid leave and getting away with murder.”
 Such words may have given goosebumps to Social Justice Warriors everywhere, but they were an utter distortion.
 One will notice, by the way, that Kaepernick and his compatriots have expressed no outrage over the spate of ambush-style murders of on-duty police officers by black shooters.
 In December 2014, a black career hoodlum, Ishmael Brinsley, murdered a pair of on-duty New York City cops, one Hispanic and the other Asian, as they were sitting in their squad car.
 In July 2016, a black gunman in Dallas, Micah Johnson, executed five white Dallas cops during a Black Lives Matter rally.
 Later that month, another black gunman, Gavin Long, murdered three cops, two whites and one black, in Baton Rouge.
 Where is the indignation for those killings?

 Fourth, even if the players’ grievances did carry any weight, the National Football League is not the place to air them.
 It is a venue for football, not for social justice crusades and accompanying brinksmanship.
 These self-righteous protests poison the atmosphere of a great sport, turning one group of fans (blacks) against another (whites).
-Pro football is a way to get away from the roiling conflicts of the day, not to live them out with in-your-face morally-charged stretching exercises.
-Yes, there are limits to which the league can police private behavior off the field.
-But this is on-the-field behavior, and with a clear connotation of “Do as I say, not as I do.”
+Pro football is a way to get away from the roiling conflicts of the day, not to live them out with in-your-face, morally-charged stretching exercises.
+Yes, there are limits to how the league can police private behavior off the field.
+But these kneel-downs are on-the-field behavior, and with a clear connotation of “Do as I say, not as I do.”
 The NFL does not have to negotiate with the protestors for one simple reason: There is nothing to negotiate.
 It no more owes black players special compensation than it owes white players.